 Barauli Community Homestay

 Barauli, home to the Tharu people, is a small indigenous community near the Chitwan National Park in Nepal.
 The park is a popular tourism attraction that is well known for its wildlife but less known for the cultural value that it has to offer travellers.
 Due to its distance from the typical tourism hotspots in the park, the Tharu residents have never been able to access the economic benefits of tourism.
 Limited opportunities for community members have led to engagement in illegal activities like poaching and deforestation in the park as a means of income diversification.
-The potential for added community income through the creation of the homestay program provides positive new job opportunities into the region.

 The community homestay program was developed by Royal Mountain Travel, our ground partner, to connect travellers coming for park’s wildlife with the rich culture of the Tharu people.
-The village has 14 individual cottages that are part of the homestay program, plus a community dining hall.
+The village started with 14 individual cottages that are part of the homestay program, plus a community dining hall.
 In 2015, Nepal was hit by a 7.8 magnitude earthquake.
 G Adventures immediately responded to this earthquake and launched a campaign that would raise over $200,000 CAD for long-term redevelopment of the tourism industry in Nepal.
 These funds helped rebuild the homes of over 150 porters, local guides, resource poor women in the tourism industry’s homes, and the remaining helped purchase seven solar panels and hot water tanks to provide electricity and hot water to the community for the first time.